Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

-By \Cref{rem:no-new-etale}, the first and the last of these three squares depend only on the $\pi_0(-)$ of the animated rings involved.
-In addition, since $A/^\bL a^n \isomto A'/^\bL a^n$, we have $\pi_0(A)/(a^n) \isomto \pi_0(A')/(a^n)$, and, by \Cref{arc-descent} and \Cref{BM-hens-comp} (with \S\ref{pp:arc-topology}), the functors $R'\mapsto R\Gamma(R'[\frac 1p],G)$ and $R'\mapsto R\Gamma(R'^h_{(p)}[\frac 1p],G)$ are arc sheaves on the category of $R$-algebras $R'$.
-Consequently, since arc descent implies formal gluing squares \cite{BM20}*{Thm.~6.4}, the first and the last squares are Cartesian.
+are arc sheaves on the category of $R$-algebras $R'$.
+Consequently, since arc descent implies formal gluing squares \cite{BM20}*{Theorem~6.4}, the first and the last squares are Cartesian.
 By the $p$-adic continuity formula \eqref{eqn:continuity-formula}, the remaining Cartesianness of the second square reduces us to the case when $A$ is over $\bZ/p^n\bZ$ for some $n > 0$, a case in which this square is nothing else than \eqref{eqn:exicision-prep-square}.
-Moreover, \Cref{claim:def-theoretic-reduction} reduces us further to $n = 1$, in other words, we lose no generality by assuming for the rest of the argument that $R$ is an $\bF_p$-algebra.
+Moreover, \Cref{claim:def-theoretic-reduction} reduces us further to $n = 1$, in other words, we have achieved the promised overall reduction to the case when $R$ is an $\bF_p$-algebra.